vgopal02/CoffeeQuiz/README.md

     - #### Frequent User Goals

         1. As a Frequent User, I want to be challenged to new questions in the quiz everytime.
-        2. This will require a large database of questions.

 -   ### Design